 Designer Dog Controversy

-A hybrid, mixed breed, or designer dog is an intentional cross between two purebred dogs.
+A hybrid, also known as a designer dog, this is a puppy resulting from the intentional cross between two purebred dogs.

 One disputed claim revolves around a genetics phenomenon called hybrid vigor.